sbalian/quantum-random/README.md

 python -m pip install -U quantum-random[numpy]
 ```

-## First-time setup: passing your API key
+## First-time setup: setting your API key

 ANU requires you to use an API key.
-You can get a free trial or paid key
+You can get a free trial or pay for a key
-from [here][anupricing].
+[here][anupricing].

 You can pass your key to `qrandom` in three ways: